-Ernest L. Gibson III, Associate Professor of English and program faculty in Africana Studies, received his PhD in Afro-American Studies from the University of Massachusetts – Amherst.
-He is the author of Salvific Manhood: James Baldwin’s Novelization of Male Intimacy(forthcoming with the University of Nebraska Press, 2019), and has published on James Baldwin, W.E.B.
+Ernest L. Gibson III, Associate Professor of English and Co-Director of Africana Studies, received his PhD in Afro-American Studies from the University of Massachusetts – Amherst.
+He is the author of Salvific Manhood: James Baldwin’s Novelization of Male Intimacy(University of Nebraska Press, 2019), and has published on James Baldwin, W.E.B.
 Du Bois, and Scandal.
 An interdisciplinary scholar by training, his research lies at the intersections of literary, cultural, and queer theories, and often pivots on questions of manhood, masculinity, and vulnerability.
 He is currently at work on his second book project, tentatively entitled, Dark Penmanship: Afro-Ontology, Resistance, and Freedom.

 - Salvific Manhood: James Baldwin’s Novelization of Male Intimacy.
 (University of Nebraska Press, 2019).

 - “‘Tangled Skeins’: Scandal’s Olivia Pope and the Counter-narrativizing of Black Female Enslavement.”Gladiators in Suits: Race, Gender, and the Politics of Representation in Scandal.
 Eds.
 Ron.
 Jackson, Kimberly Moffitt, and Simone Puff (Syracuse University Press, 2019).

 - “Trends in James Baldwin Criticism, 2013-2015.”
 James Baldwin Review4 (2018).

 - “‘Digging through the Ruins’: Just Above My Headand the Memory of James A. Baldwin.”
 James Baldwin: Challenging Authors.
 Eds.
 A. Scott Henderson and Paul Thomas.
 (Sense Publishers, 2014).